© 2023 ELECTRIFICATION COALITION

 Funded from Oct.
 1, 2021–Sept.
 30, 2026

 CMAQ allows eligible applicants to champion air quality by purchasing medium- and heavy-duty electric vehicles and EV charging infrastructure.
 Eligible entities include state departments of transportation, local governments, and transit agencies.
-Projects must be located in areas of nonattainment or maintenance for ozone, carbon monoxide, and/or particulate matter.
+Non-government organizations may apply for funding if they enter into a public-private partnership with the above eligible entities.
+More information on CMAQ public-private partnerships can be found here.
+Projects must be located in nonattainment or maintenance areas for ozone, carbon monoxide, and/or particulate matter.

 Distributed by the Internal Revenue Service (IRS)